 In the square is a life-sized statue of Riff Raff, instructions for the Time Warp, and ‘Frank N Furter’s Lab’ encasing the public toilets.
 The statue was designed by Weta Workshop in Wellington (they are the makers of the props for Lord of the Rings and many other films).

 For us, Riff Raff Square highlighted our family’s generation gap.
-It was especially evident from our adult children as Jeff, and I did the time warp in a public square.
+It was especially evident from our adult children as Jeff and I did the time warp in the public square.
 They seemed okay with the jump to the left and a step to the right, but it was the pelvic thrust that had them rolling their eyes.

 Things to do in Hamilton NZ – Museums